devMunyi/devMunyi/README.md

   - Professional Leadership Training with Distinction in 2018
   - Professional Computer Application Training with Distinction in 2014 &nbsp;
-## Hobbies
-  - I like going for a workout and listening to music 🎧 as it relieves my stress levels 🏋️‍♀️ !
-  - I Love travelling to new Places ✈️ !
-&nbsp;

-##

 ## Skills <img src="https://media.giphy.com/media/iY8CRBdQXODJSCERIr/giphy.gif" width="30px">&nbsp;